-The NZ Transport Agency also has responsibility for promoting safety and sustainability in land transport, among a variety of other functions.
+The NZ Transport Agency provides information on road safety to its stakeholders and the public.
+It also has responsibility for promoting safety and sustainability in land transport, among a variety of other functions.
+This road safety report is an example of information supplied by the NZ Transport Agency.